zpscott/dagger/android.md

 [Effective Java][effective-java] is considered inappropriate for Android.

 In order to achieve the goals of both idiomatic and portable code, Dagger relies on [ProGuard] to post-process the compiled bytecode.
-The allows Dagger to emit source that looks and feels natural on both the server and Android, while using the different toolchains to produce bytecode that executes efficiently in both environements.
+This allows Dagger to emit source that looks and feels natural on both the server and Android, while using the different toolchains to produce bytecode that executes efficiently in both environements.
 Moreover, Dagger has an explicit goal to